Event Schedule

 Celebrating the achievements of all Harvard University graduates, this program features remarks from students, the conferring of student degrees, the presentation of honorary degrees, and an address by the Commencement Speaker.

-Indoor viewing is available via live web stream in the Science Center (indoors and the Plaza Tent after 8:15 a.m.), the Smith Campus Center, and most undergraduate Houses, and the program will also be streamed online at harvard.edu/live.
+Indoor viewing is available via live web stream in the Science Center Plaza Tent, the Smith Campus Center, and most undergraduate Houses, and the program will also be streamed online at harvard.edu/live.
 A ticket will not be needed for entry to these spaces.
 More information can be found at https://commencement.harvard.edu/.

-Academic regalia, lanyard (to be distributed at Houses), and HUID allow entry for graduates.
-Tickets are obtained by seniors at Senior Desk (see below).
+Academic regalia, lanyard (to be distributed at the Houses), and active HUID allow entry for graduates.
+Tickets will be obtained by seniors at Senior Desk (see below).
 More information about entry requirements (including bag policies) for Harvard Yard and Tercentenary Theatre is below.

-Graduating seniors will enter Tercentenary Theatre by a formal procession from the Old Yard and will sit together by House in a section for Harvard College graduates.
-Families and guests will sit in a different section.
-Note that names of graduates are not called nor are diplomas presented at this program; this will occur at the Diploma Presentation and Luncheon at 12:30.
+Graduating seniors will enter Tercentenary Theatre via a formal procession from the Old Yard and will sit together by House in a section for Harvard College graduates.
+Families and guests will sit in different sections.
+Note that names of graduates are not called nor are diplomas presented at this University-wide program; rather that will occur at the Diploma Presentation and Luncheon at 12:30 at the Houses.

 12:30–3:00 PM